-Candelilla wax is secreted by the leaves of Candelilla or Euphorbia cerifera, a shrub in northern Mexico.
+Candelilla wax is secreted by the leaves of Candelilla or Euphorbia Cerifera, a shrub in northern Mexico.
 These plants secrete a thin layer of wax to protect against water loss.
-Its richness in long-chain hydrocarbon compounds and waxy esters make it a very hard and brittle wax, with a fairly high melting point at nearly 70°C. It facilitates the release, drying and hold of cosmetics and it has excellent film-forming power which protects damaged lips.
+Its richness in long-chain hydrocarbon compounds and waxy esters make it a very hard and brittle wax, with a fairly high melting point of nearly 70°C. It facilitates the release, drying, and holding of cosmetics and it has excellent film-forming power which protects damaged lips.

 This wax is extracted by immersing the leaves in boiling water.
 The wax that collects on the surface of the water is then heated over low heat to remove the aqueous residue.

-In cosmetics, candelilla wax is mainly used in lip balms, lipsticks and mascaras as a substitute or in combination with carnauba wax or beeswax.
-But it is also used for the maintenance of floors, wood, cars or even leather as a polishing agent.
+In cosmetics, candelilla wax is mainly used in lip balms, lipsticks, and mascaras as a substitute or combination with carnauba wax or beeswax.
+But it is also used for the maintenance of floors, wood, cars, or even leather as a polishing agent.

 Featured in Blood Orange Lip Balm, Cocoa Lip Balm, and Mint Lip Balm.